Undervolt with G-Helper: 4 Safe Steps for a Cooler Laptop

 Step 4: Find the sweet spot

 As seen in my test, undervolting allowed for an increase in CPU performance, giving stronger performance at max temps.
 Since my CPU performed the best at -25W (8.5% improvement in performance), I will be using that instead of my previous safe amount of -15W.
-If you also wish to find the sweet spot for yourself, take some time to run Cinebench at these different values, selecting the one that performed the best for you!
-(Remember each CPU can be different so don’t just copy mine).
+If you also wish to find the sweet spot for yourself, take some time to run Cinebench at these varied undervolt values, selecting the one that performs the best for you!
+Remember, each CPU can be different, so don’t just copy mine.
 Look out for any crashes or glitches, as that would mean you’re pushing it slightly too far.